turingschool/curriculum/source/topics/extract_notification_service.markdown

 Confusingly, we don't need to override `ActionMailer::Base.delivery_method` here.
 In controller specs, Rails respects the settings in the environment file.

-#### Putting It All Together
+### Putting It All Together

-Now re-run the whole test suite pop open mailcatcher, and you should see five emails appear.
+Now re-run the whole test suite, pop open mailcatcher, and you should see ten emails appear.
+Verify their contents.

-We've succesfully "characterized" the existing functionality and can begin refactoring.
+We've successfully "characterized" the existing functionality and can begin refactoring.

-### Pushing Logic Down the Stack
+## Pushing Logic Down the Stack

-The controllers communicate with the mailers by sending objects.

-We'll decouple the controllers from the mailers by inserting another object between them.
-Then we'll change the mailers to accept a hash rather than objects.

-#### But first, refactor!

-Before we get to that, let's simplify the order_confirmation mailer.
+To get ready to extract the service we need to improve the structure of the code itself.
+When MVC is well implemented, it's easy.
+But the current app has some issues that are common in Rails applications:

+### Simplifying `Mailer#order_confirmation`

-Right now it takes two parameters: user and order.
-The order has a user, so change the mailer to get the user from the order.
+Open `mailer.rb` and look at the `order_confirmation` method.
+Right now it takes two distinct parameters: `user` and `order`.
+But `order` is related to `user` through an ActiveRecord relationship.

+* Change the mailer to access the user through the order
+* Remove the user parameter
+* Remove `current_user` from the mailer calls on `OrdersController` lines 23 and 37
+* Remove `user` from `mailer_spec` line 17

-Make sure both the mailer tests and the orders controller tests are passing, and that the emails end up where expected.
+Run the specs and confirm that things are still passing and the emails show up in mailcatcher.

-#### Decoupling the controller from the mailer
+### Decoupling the Controllers and Mailers

+Currently the controllers communicate with the mailers by sending rich objects.

+In general, software components should send and receive as little data as possible to get their jobs done.
+This is especially true as we move towards services which will use JSON to serialize and deserialize data.

+But *where* in the application will we pull out the relevant pieces of data from the objects?
+In the middle of a controller?
+That's no good as controller methods often grow out of control.
+In the mailer?
+That's too late, the big object has already been passed in.

+We need a layer between the controller and mailer which is responsible for pulling the necessary data and sending it into the mailer.
+Think of it as a proxy or shim.
+Let's build those new objects into the system.

+#### Creating `PurchaseConfirmation`

-Create a new file `app/models/purchase_confirmation.rb`:
+Let's create a new class in `app/models/purchase_confirmation.rb`:

 ```ruby
 class PurchaseConfirmation